dpzhang/scas_db/README.md

     + Click on the dropdown list of __View__, and then select __Full__ option.
     + In __Search__, type in <code>Python3</code> and wait for the list to update.
     + After list got updated, four packages listed below would be needed to install.
-For each of those packages, click on __Skip__ under the __New__ column, and select the newest version to install.
+For each of those packages, click on __Skip__ under column __New__, and then select the newest version to install.
         - <code>python3-devel: Py3K language interpreter</code>
         - <code>python3-ipython: Interactive Python interpreter</code>
         - <code>python3-pip: Python package installation tool</code>